-Program D isclosures ----------- ------------
+Program Disc losur es -- ---------------- ------------- ------- ----

 Does the program or institution require students, trainees, and/or staff (faculty) to comply with specific policies or practices related to the institution's affiliation or purpose?
 Such policies or practices may include, but are not limited to, admissions, hiring, retention policies, and/or requirements for completion that express mission and values?
-Yes XNo If yes, provide website link (or content from brochure) where this specific in presented: information is N/A
+Yes XNo If yes, provide website link (or content from brochure) where this specific i presented: information is N/A